-LCW17 is just months away now.
-Looking back to this time last year, we were already in full flow to launch the Tia Maria + Coffee Project.
+LCW18 is just months away now.
+Looking back to last year, we were busy planning two stands for Tia Maria + Coffee Project and Fairmont Hotels.
 Have you booked space?
 Are you planning a new activation?
 Too busy to prioritise it just yet?
 Have no fear.

 1. First things first, decide where you want to be?
 The Cocktail Village is the central hub of London Cocktail Week activity and experiences footfall of over 45,000 throughout the week, so get your site space sorted.
 Think about the positioning of your stand – for maximum visibility it is worth paying more to secure a prime location

 2. What’s your theme?
 Make it strong enough to stand out from the competition and draw attention.
 It’s not just a case of keeping up with the Joneses – stay true to your brand identity and ensure your activation is consistent with your communications strategy for the year.
 Our design team can help with creative ideas that deliver impact

 3. Nail your cocktails and your drinking strategy.
 This is what consumers will form a lasting memory of, so your menu needs to make the right impression.
 What’s your signature serve?
 Is it a go-to drink, a classic or something innovative?
 Keep it simple by focusing on what you do best and do it brilliantly.
 Do you know what your audience has a taste for?
 With experience in shaping drinking strategies for brands such as Tia Maria, we have the insights to help